-• The actual design heat transfer coefficients and the specified outdoor and indoor conditions should be used in the cooling load calculations.

-• It is recommended to use a static or dynamic software for the cooling load calculations.
+- The actual design heat transfer coefficients and the specified outdoor and indoor conditions should be used in the cooling load calculations. - It is recommended to use a static or dynamic software for the cooling load calculations.
 These software tools can generate various reports which can be submitted to demonstrate compliance with this article.

-- Simple AC drawings showing the AC type and capacity. - Cooling load calculations or simulation reports highlighting the applied design parameters.
+• Cooling load calculations or simulation reports highlighting the applied design parameters